Thursday, October 31, 2013

 Every day in Britain, says Dentinger, people eat one or two species of porcini mushrooms unknown to science.
 These are usually imported from China's Yunnan province.

 For those who cannot make the tour, there is still plenty to enjoy with a fungi foray in the gardens on Sunday and some enchanting and gigantic willow sculptures of common UK mushrooms by Tom Hare, which line Kew's Broad Walk.
-There are also pumpkin patches as part of the autumn phase of the IncrEdibles festivalSpeaker.
+There are also pumpkin patches as part of the autumn phase of the IncrEdibles festival.
 And part of this celebration of plants we consume is the stunning new "pumpkin pyramid" in the Waterlily House.

 With its towering mushroom fairy rings, and warmly colourful displays of many pumpkin species, Kew has evoked a fantastic autumnal twist to its popular festival.